-February 20th Dining Out with Tom and Anita La Cuisine in Ocala Details and Registration Coming Soon!
+February 20th Dining Out with Tom and Anita La Cuisine in Ocala Details and Registration is FULL!

 February 24th-25th Florida State Capital Springs to History Tour Details and Registration is FULL!

-March 16th The Convertible Club Car Show at Lake Sumter Landing Details and Registration Soon!
+March 16th The Convertible Club Car Show at Lake Sumter Landing Details and Registration is FULL!

-Date Unknown Titanic Museum Tour in Orlando Details and Registration Soon!
+Date Unknown Hall of Presidents in Clermont Details and Registration Soon!

 Date Unknown Giraffe Ranch Tour in Dade City Details and Registration Soon!

 Do you know how to adjust your mirrors?

 I learned something by watching this video.
 Check it out!